-Each team must be in possession of a dark blue or black set and a white set of swim-suits and caps in corresponding colours.
+Each team must be in possession of a dark set and a light set of swim-suits and caps in corresponding colours.

 The swim-suits may have small areas with flag colours, team/country names, etc., but the suit colour must be clearly dominant.
-Shoulder straps and top front part of the female swimsuit must follow suit colour.